lrcht06/L.E.Turla_EDM_Portfolio/Midterm Lab Task 2/task2.md

 # Midterm Lab Task 2
-This portfolio highlights the application of data normalization and cleaning in a transactional database.
+This portfolio highlights the application of data cleaning and transformation in a transactional database using Power Query.
 The dataset includes several related tables, each structured to optimize data organization and remove redundancy.

 ## STEP 1.
-Data Cleaning Process
+Data Cleaning Using Power Query
-- Load the raw dataset from "Uncleaned_DS_jobs"
+- Load the raw dataset into Power Query and duplicate it for reference.
+- Clean the Salary Estimate column by extracting only numeric values.
+- Create two new columns: Min Sal and Max Sal, based on extracted salary data.
+- Add a new column for Role Type by categorizing job titles into predefined groups.
-- Adjust column width and height
+- Standardize the Location column by handling exceptions and splitting data properly.
-- Trim extra spaces and inconsistencies
-- Remove null values and fix "inf" errors
-- Eliminate duplicate records
-- Standardize salary estimates into min and max values
-- Normalize company size and location details
+- Normalize company size by creating MinCompanySize and MaxCompanySize columns.
+- Handle missing and negative values by filtering or replacing them appropriately.
+- Clean company names by removing extra details like ratings.
+- Remove unnecessary columns such as job descriptions to refine the dataset.

 ## STEP 2.
-Normalization
-- Apply First Normal Form (1NF)
-- Split tables according to Second Normal Form (2NF)
-- Implement Third Normal Form (3NF)
-- Structure data into a relational model
+Data Transformation in Power Query
+- Create a duplicate dataset for role-based salary analysis and select relevant columns.
+- Convert salary values to currency format and adjust them for consistency.
+- Group by Role Type to calculate average minimum and maximum salaries.
+- Create a reference dataset for company size-based salary analysis and apply grouping.
+- Map state abbreviations to full names by merging with a reference dataset.
+- Filter out null or blank state values to ensure data accuracy.
+- Create a reference dataset for state-based salary analysis, grouping data accordingly.

 ## STEP 3.
 Here is the screenshot of my output before I started data cleaning (see screenshot)
 ![screenshot](images/Turla%20(UD).png)